-Check the following belts for snugness (up to 3/4 inch play at center of belt), cracks, or frays:
+Check the following belts for snugness (1/2 to 3/4 inch play at center of belt), cracks, or frays, loose fibers, or signs of wear:

-Power steering belt.
+- Power steering belt.

-Water pump belt.
+- Water pump belt.

-Alternator belt.
+- Alternator belt.

-Air compressor belt.
+- Air compressor belt.

 Note: If any of the components listed above are not belt driven, you must: